algorandfoundation/docs/docs/features/asc1/asc1_sdk_usage.md

 # Account Delegation SDK Usage
 ASC1 allows TEAL logic to be used to delegate signature authority.
 This allows specific accounts or multi-signature accounts to sign logic that allows transactions from the account to be approved based on the TEAL logic.
 The ASC1 Usage Modes documentation<LINK> explains ASC1 modes in more detail.

-Delegation transactions where the sender is set to the account that signed the specific logic, function much in the same way as normal Algorand transactions<Link>.
-The major difference is that instead of the transaction being signed with a private key, the transaction is signed with a logic signature<LINK>.
+Delegated transactions are special transactions where the `sender` also signs the logic and the transaction is then signed with the logic signature<LINK>.
+I all other aspects the transaction functions like a standard transaction.
 See Transaction documentaiton for details on setting up a payment transaction.<Link>

 Delgated Logic Signatures require that the logic signature be signed from a specific account or a multi-signature account.
 The TEAL program is first loaded, then a Logic Signature is created and then the Logic Signature is signed by a specific account or multi-signaure account.
 The transaction is created as normal.
 The transaction is then signed with the Logic Signature.
 From an SDK standpoint, the following process should be used.